Quoted-Printable Encoding Explained: Making Email Text Safe and Readable

 Quoted-Printable encoding was created to safely transmit human-readable text containing accented characters, symbols, and non-ASCII content — without breaking email delivery.

-This article explains how Quoted-Printable works, why it exists, and when it should be used instead of Base64.
+This article explains how Quoted-Printable works, why it exists, and when it should be used instead of Base64 encoding.

 What Is Quoted-Printable Encoding?